lucyzimmo/LeadershipInfluence/sway-dashboard/productbrief.md

-# Leader Influence Dashboard — Product Brief

-## 1. What does “influence” mean on Sway?

-On Sway, **influence is not popularity**.
-Popularity represents interest or alignment, but influence only exists when that interest can be **credibly deployed in real elections**.

-If popularity alone were sufficient, Sway would not need voter verification, jurisdictions, ballot items, or election data.
-Instead, Sway is explicitly designed to transform social alignment into **deployable voting power**.

-**Influence on Sway is defined as a leader’s ability to credibly shape real electoral decisions by organizing verified voters in the jurisdictions and elections where those decisions are made.**

-A leader with 10,000 supporters who cannot vote in the same election has less influence than a leader with 500 verified voters concentrated in a decisive local race.
-Influence emerges when a leader’s supporter network meets four conditions:

-* **Credibility**: supporters are verified, eligible voters
-* **Context**: those voters can act on specific ballot items (races or measures)
-* **Concentration**: support is focused geographically and temporally
-* **Growth capacity**: the network can compound through recruitment, verification, and new leaders

-In product terms:

-* **Popularity = potential energy**
-* **Influence = kinetic energy**

-The Leader Influence Dashboard exists to show leaders **where their potential turns into real political leverage**, and how to grow it.

----

-## 2. Which 3–5 metrics matter most?

-The dashboard focuses on metrics that are **measurable from existing data**, **actionable for leaders**, and **honest about what Sway can claim today**.

-### 1. Verified Voter Base (and Growth Rate)

-* Count of verified voters aligned with the leader
-* Trend over time (growth velocity)

-**Why it matters:** Verification is the foundation of credible influence.
-Growth rate is a leading indicator of movement health.

----

-### 2. Jurisdiction Concentration Index

-* Distribution of verified voters across jurisdictions
-* Share of total voters concentrated in top jurisdictions

-**Why it matters:** Influence depends on density.
-Concentrated support creates leverage; diffuse support creates potential.

----

-### 3. Ballot Exposure by Race / Measure

-* Number of verified voters who will see each ballot item
-* Ranked by exposure, grouped by upcoming elections

-**Why it matters:** Influence only exists where voters intersect with real decisions.
-This metric translates supporters into concrete electoral leverage.

----

-### 4. Urgency-Weighted Influence

-* Ballot exposure weighted by time-to-election
-* Near-term elections prioritized over distant ones

-**Why it matters:** Influence is time-bound.
-Leaders need to know where to focus *now* versus where they are building long-term power.

----

-### 5. Network Expansion Signal

-* Supporters who become leaders
-* New jurisdictions unlocked through derivative leaders

-**Why it matters:** Durable influence compounds through organizer networks, not just follower counts.

----

-## 3. What insights and actions should the dashboard enable?

-The dashboard is **prescriptive, not just descriptive**.
-It should help leaders answer:

-* *Where does my influence actually exist right now?*
-* *Which elections and ballot items matter most to my network?*
-* *Where should I invest time and outreach next?*

-Examples of insights → actions:

-* **Insight:** 68% of verified voters are concentrated in two jurisdictions with elections in the next 60 days **Action:** Prioritize voter guides and recruitment campaigns in those jurisdictions

-* **Insight:** A local race has high supporter exposure but low verification rate **Action:** Run a targeted verification push for supporters in that district

-* **Insight:** Network growth is plateauing in core jurisdictions **Action:** Encourage trusted supporters to form new groups and expand into adjacent areas

-The dashboard should make it obvious **what to do this week**, not just what is true.

----

-## 4. What’s out of scope (and why)?

-To remain accurate, neutral, and stage-appropriate, the following are explicitly out of scope for this MVP:

-* **Predicting election outcomes**
-  Requires historical turnout data and introduces forecasting and liability concerns

-* **Persuasion or vote-switching measurement**
-  Sway tracks alignment and organization, not opinion change

-* **Individual-level targeting or micro-profiling** The focus is aggregate, privacy-preserving influence, not voter targeting

-* **Cross-leader competitive benchmarking**
-  Requires multi-leader datasets and risks incentivizing popularity over meaningful leverage

-These capabilities are intentionally deferred to protect trust, accuracy, and focus while Sway builds toward scale.

----

-**Summary:**
-The Leader Influence Dashboard translates Sway’s core promise — *Vote with people you trust to create real political power* — into a concrete, decision-making tool.
-It shows leaders where their network’s potential becomes real influence, and how to grow that influence responsibly over time.
+Leader Influence Dashboard — Product Brief
+1) What does “influence” mean on Sway?

+On Sway, influence is not popularity.
+Popularity signals interest, but influence exists only when that interest can be credibly deployed in real elections.

+Sway is built to convert social alignment into deployable voting power: verified voters, tied to jurisdictions, mapped to real ballot items on real election dates.
+If popularity alone were sufficient, Sway wouldn’t need verification or ballot infrastructure.

+Definition: Influence on Sway is a leader’s ability to credibly shape electoral decisions by organizing verified voters in the jurisdictions and elections where those decisions are made.

+Influence emerges when a leader’s network satisfies four conditions:

+Credibility: supporters are verified, eligible voters

+Context: those voters intersect with specific ballot items (races/measures)

+Concentration: support is focused in the same places and time windows (e.g., an upcoming election)

+Growth capacity: influence compounds through recruiting, verification conversion, and supporters becoming leaders

+In product terms: Popularity = potential energy.
+Influence = kinetic energy.
+This dashboard exists to show leaders where influence is real today, and what to do next to grow it.

+2) Which 3–5 metrics matter most?

+These metrics are computable from the provided data, actionable for leaders, and honest about what can be claimed today.

+1. Verified Voter Base + Growth

+Verified voters aligned with the leader

+Growth over time (e.g., weekly/monthly)

+Verification rate (% of supporters verified)

+Why: verified voters are the foundation of credible leverage; growth is a leading indicator of movement health.

+2. Jurisdiction Concentration

+Verified voters by jurisdiction

+Concentration summary (e.g., top jurisdiction share; optionally an HHI-style index)

+Why: influence depends on density—concentrated support produces leverage; diffuse support indicates reach/potential but is harder to deploy.

+3. Ballot Exposure

+For each ballot item: # of verified voters who will see it

+Ranked and grouped by election date and jurisdiction

+Why: influence is only real where your people can vote on a concrete decision.

+4. Urgency-Weighted Influence

+Ballot exposure weighted by time-to-election (e.g., <30 days, 30–90, 90+)

+Why: leaders need to prioritize what matters now, not just what matters eventually.

+5. Network Expansion Signal
+of supporters who become leaders

+New jurisdictions reached via connected leaders (where possible)

+Why: durable influence compounds through organizer networks, not just follower counts.

+3) What insights and actions should the dashboard enable?

+This dashboard is prescriptive, not just descriptive.
+It should let a leader answer:

+Where does my influence actually exist right now?

+Which upcoming elections/races/measures matter most to my network?

+What should I do this week to increase leverage?

+“This Week’s Focus” (primary UX)

+Auto-surface 3–5 prioritized actions, each tied to a metric shift:

+High-urgency, high-exposure ballot items → “Publish a voter guide + mobilize supporters here”

+Strong jurisdictions with low verification rate → “Run a targeted verification push”

+High concentration risk → “Expand into adjacent jurisdictions before you’re fragile”

+Low network expansion → “Recruit chapter leaders from engaged supporters”

+Success criterion: a leader opens the dashboard and immediately knows the top few moves to make this week.

+4) What’s out of scope (and why)?

+To stay accurate, neutral, and stage-appropriate, this MVP explicitly avoids:

+Predicting election outcomes
+Requires turnout history and competitiveness modeling; introduces forecasting and liability risk.

+Persuasion / vote switching measurement
+Sway tracks alignment and organization, not opinion change.

+Individual-level targeting or micro-profiling
+Focus is aggregate, privacy-preserving influence—not voter surveillance.

+Competitive leader “rankings” as a primary incentive Risks incentivizing popularity; this dashboard prioritizes actionable leverage over leaderboard dynamics.

+These are intentionally deferred to protect trust, accuracy, and product focus while the platform scales.